 Yoga: Yoga relies on precise movements which are performed with proper breathing, control, and concentration.
 Yoga helps to build muscle control, strength, and flexibility.

 Racquet Sports: Racquet sports such as pickle ball, tennis, racquetball, and squash gives you a great cardio workout and are good weight-bearing exercises.
 Pickle ball is a racquet sport that is easier on your knees and many older individuals enjoy it more than tennis.

 Weight Training: Weight training or resistance training reduces bone loss.
 It will build muscle mass and improve flexibility and balance.

 Calcium is essential for bone health.
 By drinking a glass of milk and eating yogurt or cheese, you will help your body to fight bone loss.
 The calcium you intake with these foods is part of the daily calcium necessary for bone health.

-However, you have many options when it comes to getting your daily recommended intake of calcium.
+There are many options available when it comes to getting your daily recommended intake of calcium.
 For instance, green leafy vegetables like kale, spinach, and collards are great sources of calcium.
 A spinach salad could have just as much calcium as a glass of milk.
 This proves you do not have to eat dairy to get all the calcium you need.